swhobbit/x3270pro/README.md

 #### `c3270`

-As of this writing, `c3270` is not available as a NetBSD port, and must be build by hand.
+As of this writing, `c3270` is not available as a NetBSD port, and must be built by hand.

 1. Configure the Package system:
 1. Install `gmake`: